Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_and_azure_openai_for_a_rag_workflow/using_snowflake_and_azure_openai_for_a_rag_workflow.md

 ```

-Once you have the app created you can adjust the prompt in the app and change the image selected in order to generate new recommendations.
+Once you have the app created you can adjust the prompt in the app and change the image selected in order to generate more tailored responses.

+Important to note that the JAROWINKLER_SIMILARITY() function is being used here to calculate distance as other Snowflake distance functions are only available for embeddings created with Snowflake embed models and stored in a Snowflake vector data type.

 ![](assets/movieapp.png)